sachinsu/sachinsu.github.io/work_journal/software.md

 - Laws of consulting as per Jerry weinberg,
 - The First Law of Consulting states that consultants will never admit that they are sick.
 To get clients to hire you, you must agree that the client is competent, and then ask if there are any areas that need improvement.
 - "The Second Law of Consulting: No matter how it looks at first, it's always a people problem.

+-  Modular Monolith is a software architecture pattern that strategically combines the simplicity of a monolithic structure with the advantages of microservices.
+In this approach, the system is organized into loosely coupled modules, each delineating well-defined boundaries and explicit dependencies on other modules.
+    -   Characteristics
+        -Segregation of modules.
+Each module is independent with its own layers such as Domain, Infrastructure and API.
+Modules are autonomously developed, tested, and deployed, affording the flexibility to employ diverse database solutions
+        -Modularity with loose coupling and high cohesion.
+Modules exhibit loose interdependence and strong internal cohesion.
+Communication between modules occurs through APIs, preferably adopting loosely coupled asynchronous communication patterns
+        -Unified Database Schema.
+The system adheres to a singular database schema, in contrast to microservices, where each microservice necessitates an individual schema
+        -Monolithic Deployment Structure.
+All modules within the modular monolith operate within the same Virtual Machine (VM), or each module may run on dedicated VMs.
+The scale of modules renders them impractical to be encapsulated within containers
+    - General Structure -         structure that exposes module interfaces in two ways: Externally, the module offers an API via REST HTTP or GRPC, with API calls managed by a proxy or gateway.
+Internally, services access the module through an abstracted interface, enabling information retrieval without direct access to the implementation.
+This upholds a clear separation of concerns, preserving application processes

+    - Examples
+             With Service Weaver framework (https://github.com/ServiceWeaver/weaver), you write your application as a modular monolith and compile it into a single binary.
+The Service Weaver runtime then splits the binary and deploys it as a set of distributed services.
+This programming model enables you to focus on what your code does without worrying so much about where it runs.
+You can deploy your application across multiple execution environments, locally on your laptop, across a pool of machines via SSH, or in any cloud!
+Additionally, the Service Weaver runtime can reduce infrastructure costs and improve application latency by several orders of magnitude compared to the status quo.